AP Player of the Year: QB Joe Burrow, first winner from LSU - WHIZ News

+What figures to be an award-winning week for LSU quarterback Joe Burrow is underway.

-LSU quarterback Joe Burrow is The Associated Press college football player of the year in a landslide vote.
+Burrow was named The Associated Press college football player of the year on Thursday in a landslide vote, making him the first LSU player to win the the 21-year-old award.

-Burrow is the favorite for the award after passing for 4,715 yards and an Southeastern Conference record 48 touchdowns.
+Burrow is the overwhelming Heisman favorite after passing for 4,715 yards and a Southeastern Conference record 48 touchdowns.
 The senior transfer from Ohio State is on pace to set a major college record, completing 77.9% of his passes.

+Burrow is up for two more awards Thursday night at the College Football Hall of Fame in Atlanta.
+He is a finalist for the Davey O’Brien National Quarterback of the Year Award, along with Fields and Hurts.
+He is also a finalist for the Maxwell Player of the Year, along with Young and Hurts.

 The AP player of the year award began in 1998 and only five times has the winner not been the same as the Heisman winner; the last time that happened was in 2015, when Stanford running back Christian McCaffrey won the AP award and Alabama running back Derrick Henry was the Heisman winner.

 LSU faces Hurts and No. 4 Oklahoma in the playoff semifinal Dec.
 28 at the Peach Bowl.
-Later that night, Fields and Young and the rest of the Buckeyes will play Clemson in the other semifinal at the Fiesta Bowl.
+Later that night, Fields, Young and the rest of the second-ranked Buckeyes will play No. 3 Clemson in the other semifinal at the Fiesta Bowl.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/